 What visual features characterize reachspaces?

 Things that belong to the same category tend to look alike.
-For scenes, member of a category (such as “forest” or “field”) tend to share global features such as openness, mean depth and navigability with other member of the category.
-What are the features that are characteristic of reachspaces?
+For scenes, member of a category (such as “forest” or “field”) share global features such as openness, mean depth and navigability with other member of the category (Greene & Oliva, 2009).
+Do reachspaces have characteristic features that set them apart from scenes?
+If so, what are those reachspace primitives like?
 We are exploring these questions with both behavioral and computational methods.

 What are the neural correlates of reachspace perception?